unisave-cloud/docs/facets.md

 > **Note:** Protected, private or static methods cannot be called remotely.

-> **Warning:** Make sure you don't accidentally create a public helper method here, since it could be called remotely and this might pose a security risk to your game.
+> **Warning:** Make sure you don't accidentally create a public helper method here since it could be called remotely and this might pose a security risk to your game.
 Make all helper methods private or protected instead.

 <a name="calling-a-facet-method"></a>